yijingru/BBAVectors-Oriented-Object-Detection/README.md

 ## About DOTA
 ### Split Image
-You mush `split` the DOTA images from [DOTA_devkit](https://github.com/CAPTAIN-WHU/DOTA_devkit) before training, testing and evaluation.
+Split the DOTA images from [DOTA_devkit](https://github.com/CAPTAIN-WHU/DOTA_devkit) before training, testing and evaluation.

 The dota ```trainval``` and ```test``` datasets are cropped into ```600×600``` patches with a stride of `100` and two scales `0.5` and `1`.